 Well, I had none of the above, but I had a rolling pin and my knuckles.
 I’ve made many a strudel in my lifetime, but I always use phyllo dough, so this was definitely a first for me, and a daunting first at that!

 Unfortunately, unlike most of the Daring Bakers, I was only able to get this dough to 2 by a little over 1 foot, and it was so thin, I could barely lift it without tearing it.
 I marveled at how some of my fellow Daring Bakers were able to stretch this dough into giant sheets of translucent perfection.
-They could probably make 20 wrap around skirts with it, or end up with enough ‘stretch’ to turn out the largest strudel ever known to man, resulting in a Guinness record.
+They could probably make 20 wrap around skirts with it, or end up with enough ‘stretch’ to turn out the largest strudel ever known to man, resulting in some kind of strudel world record.
 Howdchoo all do that??

 Alright, back to my somewhat confusing title.
 We were given full reign when it came to fillings for the strudel, the dough being the main factor.
 I decided I would attempt both a sweet and savory strudel, edging on tropical with a pineapple-cheese strudel, but going utterly fusion crazy with the savory, as in a Char SIU (get it,Striudel?) pork filling with water chestnuts and scallions.